1982 Eaton Breakaway

 An exact replica of my first childhood BMX, built up from a picture replicating every part exactly.
 However, all the "copy" or "type" parts have been upgraded with the Actual parts they were copying back then.

 In 1982, I received for Christmas, my very first BMX.
 It was an Eaton's Breakaway which was a Canadian department store brand bicycle.

 For a department store BMX, it surprisingly had some very nice parts like a Sugino 3-piece crank and KKT rat trap pedals.
 I remember other riders always complimenting my BMX as it had those expensive 3 piece cranks.
 I rode that bike until 1990 when it was stolen from outside a corner store.
 I never thought that I would ever come across that bike or model ever again.

 Once I started collecting a few years ago, I kept my eye out for any Eaton's Breakaways that should come up for sale on the internet.
 Then finally, at the end of 2012, I found the identical frame & fork with a few of the parts that came stock on it.

-I have many BMX's like Kuwaharas and Diamond Backs that are of some value to any collector, but to me, this BMX is priceless.
+I have many BMX's like Laserlites and Diamondbacks that are of some value to any collector, but to me, this BMX is priceless.